Guimoye/cwac-wakeful/README.markdown

 first run of your app), create an instance of your `AlarmListener` and call `scheduleAlarms()` on the `WakefulIntentService` class, passing in the `AlarmListener` and a `Context` (e.g., the activity that is trying to set up the alarms).
+If you are only scheduling alarms using the single provided `PendingIntent`, you can also call `cancelAlarms()` on the `WakefulIntentService` class to cancel any outstanding alarms.

 Over time, this portion of the framework will be expanded further to help consolidate a good usage pattern for